Request More Information

 Impact labs are co-curricular offerings bundled for academic credit.
 These programs are designed around themes of innovation and entrepreneurship including concepts such as customer discovery, design-thinking, intellectual property, business model generation, the art of the pitch, social policy, determinants of public health, and regulatory issues.
 Students will select topics that align with their capstone project.
 Impact Labs will help students deeply examine their topics through the lens and context of entrepreneurship and design thinking.
 1 academic credit is the equivalent of 15 hours of participation in Impact Labs during the course of the semester.
 Students will take 3 credits of Impact Lab through the course of their program.

 Project management has been proven to be the most effective method of delivering products within cost, schedule, and resource constraints.
 This course teaches students the skills to ensure their projects are completed on time and on budget while giving the user the product they expect.
 Students will gain a strong working knowledge of the basics of project management and be able to immediately use that knowledge to effectively manage work projects.
 At the end of the series you will be able to identify and manage the product scope, build a work breakdown structure, create a project plan, create the project budget, define and allocate resources, manage the project development, identify and manage risks, and understand the project procurement process.
-After the course, students will be prepared to sit for the Project Management Professional (PMP) Exam through the Project Management Institute.

 This course is designed to provide students with an understanding of the essential elements of successful business strategy and financing.
 Students will create a business canvas and will gain an understanding of basic principles in accounting, financing models, equity financing, and investing.
 In addition, students will be exposed to different types of funding including crowdfunding, angel investors, grants, and venture capital.
 At the end of the course, students will be able to develop a sustainable business and financing model to advance their health or social innovation concepts.
 Emphasis will be placed on principles of growth strategies and scaling growth opportunities.